-The Jungfrau is located in central Switzerland, in the Berner Oberland and is one of the best known mountains in the country, along with the Matterhorn.
+The Jungfrau is located in Berner Oberland, central Switzerland, and is one of the best known mountains in the country, along with the Matterhorn.
 It is the highest mountain of the massif which has the same name, the other mountains in the vicinity are the Eiger and Mönch.

 © All Rights Reserved tracebc

 Although it is not the highest mountain in the Alps, the Matterhorn is considered to be one of the landmarks on this mountain range.
 The distinct pyramid-like summit is its claim to fame.
 It is part of the Pennine Alps and it overlooks the towns of Zermatt (in Switzerland) and Cervinia (in Italy).
 However, it is the image from the north side that is most well-known to the world.

 The Matterhorn is one of the hardest mountains to climb in the Alps because of its steep ascent and the weather conditions.
 In the last 150 years, over 500 climbers have lost their lives on this mountain.
 For tourists, it is probably better to enjoy the view from the top of the Gornergrat Railway that leads up to a height of 3,089 metres, or from the top of the Klein Matterhorn cable car lift at 3,820 metres.
 The cable car is the highest in Europe.

 © All Rights Reserved CJTaylor